kh296/InnerEyeCam/README.md

    This performs the following operations:

-    - It clones [InnerEye-DeepLearning](https://github.com/microsoft/InnerEye-DeepLearning) into the same directory as `InnerEyeCam`, deleting any pre-existing clone, then check out the version tagged v0.3.
+    - It clones [InnerEye-DeepLearning](https://github.com/microsoft/InnerEye-DeepLearning) into the same directory as `InnerEyeCam`, deleting any pre-existing clone.

+    -If, in the script, `CHECKOUT_VERSION` is set to 1, then the version of the code specified by `INNEREYE_VERSION` is checked out.

-    - It recursviely copies the `InnerEyeCam` directory to `InnerEye-DeepLearning'.
+    - It recursively copies the `InnerEyeCam` directory to `InnerEye-DeepLearning'.

-    - Within `InnerEye-DeepLearning`, It copies from `InnerEyeCam/ML` to `InnerEye/ML` the files:
+    - Within `InnerEye-DeepLearning`, It copies from `InnerEyeCam/v0.x/ML` to `InnerEye/ML` the files:

       ```
       model_testing.py
       dataset/full_image_dataset.py
-      visualizers/plot_cross_validation.py
+      visualizers/plot_cross_validation.py # version v0.3 only
       ```

       The first two have changes with respect to the [InnerEye-DeepLearning](https://github.com/microsoft/InnerEye-DeepLearning) originals,